Raya and the Last Dragon (soundtrack): Release

 The score was released by Walt Disney Records on February 26, 2021, a week ahead of the film's release.
 It features 23 tracks from Howard's song, including "Lead the Way", a single performed by Jhené Aiko was featured in the end credits.
 The preview of the single was announced a week prior, on February 19, and the music video was released on March 4.

-On March 2, 2021, Disney Studios Philippines announced Filipina singer KZ Tandingan would be singing "Gabay" (Guide), Disney's first-ever Filipino-language song.
+Filipino singer KZ Tandingan was hired as the performer of "Gabay" (Guide), Disney's first-ever Filipino-language song, in March 2021.
 The track, the Filipino version of "Lead the Way", would be part of the film's soundtrack for the Filipino dub of the film.
 Allie Benedicto, studio marketing head of Disney Philippines, said the song "demonstrates our commitment to work with local creative talents to tell our stories in a locally relevant manner".
 In a press release, Tandingan said she was grateful and proud to be singing in her native language as well as singing in a Disney film.
 She liked its messages of trust as well as coming together and uniting to change the world when feeling weak and alone.

 A cover of "Lead My Way", performed by K-pop musician Hyojung was released on March 5, 2021.